-If the problem is solved: You have a short in your speaker cables.
+You have a short in your speaker cables.
 Check for frayed ends, holes (from spike feet), or make sure that your spade lug is not touching the chassis while it is connected to the binding post.

-If the problem persists: Call the dealer where you bought your amplifier.
+Call the dealer where you bought your amplifier.
 You appear to have a problem with this component.